Native Fish of the Rio Grande

 The missing include shovelnose sturgeon and American eels, both commercially valuable species in other parts of the U.S. See the complete list below.

-But there is hope that these natives can one day be returned, if their habitat can be restored and flow needs met.
+There is hope that these natives can one day be returned, if their habitat can be restored and flow needs met.
 Only one species has gone extinct--the phantom shiner.
 The others can still be found elsewhere.

 The Southwest Environmental Center is working to restore as many native fish as possible to the Rio Grande through advocacy and on-the-ground habitat projects like the La Mancha Wetland.
 We have also released a report detailing a novel way to restore native fish entitled Conserving Native Rio Grande Fishes in Southern New Mexico: a Conceptual Approach.